larenzzx/ERMSS_f/README.md

-This our software engineering project.
-This system is about Event management system of wesmaarrdec
+this file is for redefense of our software engineering subject